3-manifolds/SnapPy/doc-source/index.rst

 `Nathan Dunfield <http://dunfield.info>`_ with additions from Matthias Goerner and data from Morwen Thistlethwaite.
 Uses the SnapPea kernel written by `Jeff Weeks <http://geometrygames.org>`_.
 Released under the terms of the GNU General Public License.
+Please cite as:

+M. Culler, N. M. Dunﬁeld, and J. R. Weeks.
+SnapPy, a computer program for studying the geometry and topology of 3-manifolds, http://snappy.computop.org